 Why minority- and woman-owned businesses in Houston are struggling

-Even before COVID-19, many Houston-area small businesses, microbusinesses, and sole proprietorships led by people of color and women faced financial challenges at disproportionate levels relative to White small business owners in our region.
+Even before COVID-19, many Houston-area small businesses, microbusinesses, and sole proprietorships led by historically marginalized communities and women faced financial challenges at disproportionate levels relative to White small business owners in our region.
 On average, minority-owned businesses in Houston are denied loans at three times the rate of non-minority-owned firms.
 The COVID-19 pandemic has only exacerbated these challenges in Houston.
 Many small businesses owned by minorities historically have lacked access to established accounting infrastructure and banking relationships that would allow them to access substantive capital such as the federal PPP loan.

 Some issues that prevent small businesses from accessing capital through PPP loans include: